vault27/Foundation/crypto.md

 - Encrypt / Decrypt with AES, 3DES, etc.
 - Wrap / Unwrap keys (encrypt a key for export/import)
 - Generate MAC (e.g., HMAC-SHA256)

+## Trusted Platform Modules - TPM

+- It is a standard
+- TPM device which implements TPM standard: microcontroller with hardware random number generator + secure memory for storing secrestd + can perform cryptographic operations + tamper resistant
+- Plugged into the motherboard
+- Does not run arbitartry code
+- Can be built ino CPU to avoid bus based communication via motherboard